* Dollar benefits from euro weakness, weighing on gold

 * Gold premiums halve in India after Diwali festival

-LONDON, Nov 5 (Reuters) - Gold prices fell on Tuesday after a reading of U.S. service-sector business activity came in stronger than expected, lifting the dollar, while the euro retreated ahead of a European Central Bank meeting later this week, and as investors awaited more transparency on U.S. monetary policy.
+LONDON, Nov 5 (Reuters) - Gold prices eased on Tuesday, pressured by a retreat in the euro ahead of a key European Central Bank meeting later this week, and as investors awaited more transparency on U.S. monetary policy.

 Investors are also awaiting U.S. non-farm payrolls data on Friday for clues on when the Federal Reserve will taper its quantitative easing programme, a major driver of higher gold prices during the financial crisis.

 "The U.S. dollar may gain ground as the currency markets are already being obliged to revisit previous expectations that the Fed will delay tapering QE until the end of Q1 2014," HSBC said in a note.